samsquire/ideas2/README.md

 # 56. Deep GUI

-Every form of information collected by a corporation to be go into one central system.
+Every form of information collected by a corporation to be go into GUI server whereby data collection can be monitored and centrally tested.

 # 57. Stream editor

 An editor for streams, such as Bash pipelines or Kafka streams.
 Would allow you to replay data between points in the pipeline and test each stage independently.

-# 58. Code advertisement
+# 58. Desktop Advertisement

-Wouldn't it be nice if my operating system and IDE advertised libraries to me?
+What can your computer do for you?
+Wouldn't it be nice if my operating system and IDE advertised features to me?

 # 59.